GigaTables/gigatables/README.md

 **Is there languages support?**

-Sure, You can choose from 7 languages: English, German, Russian, French, Spanish, Chinese, Hindi - en, gr, ru, fr, es, ch, hi respectively.
+Sure, You can pick one of 7 languages: English, German, Russian, French, Spanish, Chinese, Hindi - en, gr, ru, fr, es, ch, hi respectively.